-BEND, Ore. - Ride Bend, a pilot, free summer shuttle for Bend’s greater downtown area, rolls out Friday, June 23rd and runs through Labor Day.
+BEND, Ore. - Ride Bend, a pilot, free summer shuttle for Bend’s greater downtown area, rolls out Friday and runs through Labor Day, city officials said.

 The goal of the route is to provide transit service for visitors and residents to connect between downtown Bend and the Old Mill District, as well as other popular destinations in Bend’s core area.

-The service is free to the public and is made possible by a joint partnership between City of Bend, Visit Bend and the Central Oregon Intergovernmental Council.
+The service is free to the public and is made possible by a joint partnership between the city of Bend, Visit Bend and the Central Oregon Intergovernmental Council.

 Dial-A-Ride service will be provided for ADA riders who are unable to use the fixed-route service.
 All buses and bus stops are ADA accessible.